-M-13.
+M-14.
 Exclusion of Liability

 Neither the AAA nor any mediator is a necessary party in judicial proceedings relating to the mediation.
 Neither the AAA nor any mediator shall be liable to any party for any error, act or omission in connection with any mediation conducted under these procedures.
+Parties to a mediation under these procedures may not call the mediator, the AAA or AAA employees as a witness in litigation or any other proceeding relating to the mediation.
+The mediator, the AAA and AAA employees are not competent to testify as witnesses in any such proceeding.

-M-14.
+M-15.
 Interpretation and Application of Procedures